FernandoMatiasGonzalez/Loan-Default-Prediction-ML-AI/README.md

 After comparing 27 models, the Decision Tree Tuned Feature-Selected model emerged as the optimal solution.
 A cost-benefit analysis revealed potential annual savings of approximately 1.8 million dollars with its implementation.

 ## Readiness for Production
-The decision tree model's high recall for identifying loan default risk indicates readiness for production.
+The Decision Tree model's high recall for identifying loan default risk indicates readiness for production.

 ## Implementation Phase Challenges
 - Integration with Existing Systems